#1 Buck Rubber: #1 Buck Rubber Ammo Explained

 When discussing home defense and the use of rubber buckshot, people are usually very opinionated on whether they will use less lethal munitions or not.
 Some believe that rubber buckshot and other less lethal options are a great option to have when confronting someone in your home.

-One idea is that carrying one round of rubber buck in the chamber and regular buck in the magazine.
-This allows for the user to simply cycle the action and switch to lethal ammunition.
-This option can help avoid accidentally shooting a family member or spare someone from the potentially devastating effects of shooting someone who was mistakenly in the home.
+One idea is to carry one round of rubber buck in the chamber and regular buck in the magazine.
+This allows the shooter to simply cycle the action and switch to lethal ammunition – an option that can help avoid accidentally shooting a family member or the potentially devastating effects of shooting someone who was mistakenly in the home.

-Regardless of where your opinion is, rubber buck does offer another choice in the plethora of shotgun loads available.
+Regardless of your opinion, rubber buck does offer another choice in the plethora of shotgun loads available.

-Rubber shotgun rounds like the #1 buck rubber type are very useful among farmers as well as civil authorities who need to chase off animals now and again.
+Rubber shotgun rounds like #1 buck rubber are very useful among farmers and civil authorities who often need to chase off animals.
 It’s less damaging than rock salt and ensures you’re not going to kill the animal at long range.
-This is typically neighbor’s dogs or the occasional rogue bull that’s too stubborn and mean to approach.
+This is typically neighbors' dogs or the occasional rogue bull that’s too stubborn and mean to approach.
 It’s a good idea to use this as a last resort and only if the animal is threatening your livestock, crops, pets or family members.

-If you decide to go with this type of ammunition, just take your time and do a bit of research.
-Fire some rounds at a shooting range to confirm they will function in your gun, confirm accuracy as different ranges as well as pattern spreads.
+Rubber buckshot can be purchased from Fiocchi, Sellier and Bellot and quite a few other manufacturers.
+If you decide to go with this type of ammunition, take your time and do your research.
+Fire some rounds at a shooting range to confirm they will function in your gun, confirm accuracy at different ranges, and take note of pattern spreads.